Thearkhamknight/Object-detection/README.md

 }
 ```
 Finally, open the pipeline.config file.
-The pipeline.config file is the only file where you will have to specify full absolute paths for your workspace.
+The pipeline.config file is the only file where you will have to specify full absolute paths for your work space.
-In my workspace the configuration file is under Object-detection/driving-object-detection/models/tf2/my_centernet_resnet50_v1_fpn.
+In my work space the configuration file is under Object-detection/driving-object-detection/models/tf2/my_centernet_resnet50_v1_fpn.
 The folder after tf2
 will depend on what model you choose to train on.
 This is what my pipeline.config file is, and I will specify what changes to make inside the configuration file.
 After making these changes, make sure to
 save the pipeline.config file.